cjconnor24/Amazon-Lambda-Honours-Project/readme.md

 >"Does the choice of runtime have an impact on the Cold Start problem with Serverless architecture?"

 ## Deployment instructions
-You *must* have the [Serverless Framework](http://serverless.com/] installed to deploy these to AWS.
+You *must* have the [Serverless Framework](http://serverless.com/) installed to deploy these to AWS.

+You will also need an [Amazon Web Services](http://aws.amazon.com/) account.

 To deploy all instances to AWS, run the follow command from the root of the project.
 ```